svalente317/sanka/README.md

 * Should the language directly support threads and synchronization, or should they be supported only by the runtime class library?
-* Should the language support slices or channels as defined in Go?
-* Are there other constructs in other languages that are worth stealing?
+* What constructs from other languages are worth stealing?
-* Even though Sanka is an imperative language, it must support some kind of adapter or closure or lambda.
-What is the best syntax for doing so?